lvsn/CameraNetwork/README.md

 ```

 ### install
-If you want the device to reboot when the network is down:
+If you want the device to reboot when the network is down (Beware, for now the scipt ping google every 5 min, if it fail, it reboot.
+make sure your network setup are up before doing this):
 ```
 #!bash
 $ sudo ./install.sh netrst